-Intrigued by her findings from her Master's thesis, Exploring Ontario Grade Ten Students' Decisions to Select or Reject School Physics, Dr. Richardson decided to pursue a doctorate degree at the Ontario Institute for Studies in Education at the University of Toronto (OISE/UT) in order to explore how technology - and specifically digital video games - can support a positive physics identity for elementary teacher candidates.
-Her thesis, The Use of Digital Video Games in an Elementary Teacher Education Program: Exploring Teacher Candidates’ Attitudes and Interest towards Physics, is now available on T-space.
-Additional research interests include: science education, gender issues in STEM education, physics identity, integration of technology into the classroom, and game based learning.
-Dr. Richardson is a member of the Canadian Association of Physicists, Science Teachers Association of Ontario, and the University of Toronto's Centre for Science Mathematics and Technology Education.
+Intrigued by the findings from their Master's thesis, Exploring Ontario Grade Ten Students' Decisions to Select or Reject School Physics, Dr. Richardson decided to pursue a doctorate degree at the Ontario Institute for Studies in Education at the University of Toronto (OISE/UT) in order to explore how technology - and specifically video games - can support a positive physics identity for elementary teacher candidates.
+The thesis, The Use of Digital Video Games in an Elementary Teacher Education Program: Exploring Teacher Candidates’ Attitudes and Interest towards Physics, won the 2021 SERG Dissertation Award is now available on T-space.
+Additional research interests include: physics and science education, gender issues in STEM education, physics identity, integration of technology into the classroom, and game based learning.
+Dr. Richardson is a member of the University of Toronto's Centre for Science Mathematics and Technology Education.
 CoursesSecondary courses taught, include:

 Upcoming Conferences